Robert Gordon University: 1910–1965: Robert Gordon's Technical College

-Technical College to Institute (1965) to University (1992)
+1965–1992: Robert Gordon's Institute of Technology

-In 1955, the Technical College received a large gift of land.
-Local Architect, property developer and entrepreneur Tom Scott Sutherland, purchased the Victorian manor and estate of Garthdee House in 1953 on the outskirts of the city.
-Finding himself and his wife living out of only four rooms in the enormous mansion, he donated it and the estate in 1955 for a new school of architecture.
+In 1955, the Technical College received a large area of land.
+The architect Tom Scott Sutherland, purchased Garthdee House in 1953 and subsequently donated it and the estate in 1955 for a new school of architecture.
 These classes had taken place at Gray's School of Art, but had been expanding in the 1940s and 1950s and much more space was needed.
-Following completion of a modern extension to the house, the new Scott Sutherland School of Architecture opened in 1957.
-In 1966, Gray's School of Art also moved to a large new building on this estate, freeing its Schoolhill building for administrative use.
+Following completion of an extension to the house, the new Scott Sutherland School of Architecture opened in 1957.
+In 1966, Gray's School of Art also moved to a new building on this estate with its Schoolhill building being repurposed for administrative use.
 By 2013, all activities had transferred to Garthdee, with the addition of land immediately adjacent purchased from Aberdeen City Council in the 1990s.

 The 1963 Robbins Report on the future of UK higher education recommended major expansion, which led to the renaming of the institution to Robert Gordon's Institute of Technology to suggest its increasing role in higher education rather than further education.
 As well as new "plate-glass" universities, reforms following the report created the polytechnics in England, Wales and Northern Ireland.
 It also created the Council for National Academic Awards (CNAA) to allow non-university institutions (like the polytechnics and Scottish central institutions) to run programmes that graduated students with CNAA degrees.
 The institute's first CNAA degree programmes began in pharmacy in 1967, then in engineering, chemistry and physics in 1969, and expanded at undergraduate and postgraduate level to all disciplines.
 Around this time, the government also began to transfer non-degree teaching (e.g. certificate courses in navigation) to local-authority colleges.

 During the 1960s, an academic committee structure was set up, headed from 1969 by an Academic Council.
 During the 1970s, these committees underwent expansion and reform to improve participation by academic staff in decision-making.
 For the first time, a faculty structure was introduced, with Faculties of Art & Architecture, Engineering, Arts, and Sciences, led by deans.
 A department dedicated to providing computer services to the institute was also established in 1974, and the first professorships were introduced in 1975.
 In 1981, the separation of the Board of Governors and administration staff from Robert Gordon's College was completed, although the school and Institute continued to share some buildings.
-Beginning in the 1970s, the institute also began to provide extensive consultancy and training for the North Sea oil industry, particularly in engineering and offshore safety and survival.
+Beginning in the 1970s, the institute also began to provide consultancy and training for the North Sea oil industry, particularly in engineering and offshore safety and survival.